mab253/software-interventions-spring22/README.md

 - Final Project Proposal: 40%

 weekly assignments:
-- weekly assignments must be turned in by the next class, so 6:30pm Monday EST.
+- weekly assignments must be turned in _before_ the next class: this means **5:00pm Monday EST.**
 - weekly assignments are more for participation than in-depth feedback
-- many of your weekly assignments are to help you prepare for your final proposal
+- your weekly assignments are to help you prepare for your final proposal
 - any late assignments = drop 10% per day
 - you get to drop your worst assignment grade if you need to